 Cardiovascular development, repair and regeneration

+1. The epicardium and epicardium-derived cells (EPDCs) line the outside of the forming heart and contribute vascular endothelial and smooth muscle cells to the coronary vasculature, interstitial fibroblasts and cardiomyocytes.
+The epicardium can also act as a source of signals to condition the growth of the underlying embryonic heart muscle.
+In the adult heart, whilst the epicardium is retained it is effectively quiescent.
 The application of epicardial cell biology to treatment of cardiovascular injury originates from the epicardium’s developmental plasticity and from the ability to reactivate these properties in the adult heart.
-The embryology underlying epicardium-derived cells (EPDCs) sets them apart from other adult cardiac stem cell populations and provides the rational underpinning prospective pharmacological and genetic manipulations aimed at mobilising and guiding these cells towards regenerating the injured adult heart.
+The embryology underlying EPDCs sets them apart from other adult cardiac stem cell populations and provides the rational underpinning prospective pharmacological and genetic manipulations aimed at mobilizing and guiding these cells towards regenerating the injured adult heart.

 • To define the regenerative potential of activated adult EPDCs, as directly compared to their developmental counterparts